 Phone: 1-800-353-8570 (United States, U.S. Virgin Islands, Puerto Rico and Canada)

 - How do I send my scores to an institution?

 - Your test fee entitles you to request that scores be sent to up to four graduate institutions or fellowship sponsors.
 With the ScoreSelect® option, you can decide which test scores to send to the institutions you designate, so you can send the scores you feel show your personal best, giving you more confidence on test day.
 When you register for a GRE Subject Test, you will be asked to designate which score recipients you want to receive your scores.
 You can also designate score recipients by contacting GRE Services prior to test day.
 After test day, you can order Additional Score Reports for a fee of US$27 per recipient.
 See Sending your Scores.

 - What scores are reported?

 - For each test that you take, you will receive a total score on a 200–990 score scale, in 10-point increments.
-The Biology and Psychology Tests also yield subscores on a 20–99 score scale, in one-point increments.
+The Physics and Psychology Tests also yield subscores on a 20–99 score scale, in one-point increments.

 - When are Subject Test scores reported?

 - Score reports will be mailed to score recipients approximately five weeks after the Subject Test date.
-You will receive an email notification from ETS that your official scores are available in your ETS Account and that official score reports have been sent to your designated score recipients.
-Visit your ETS Account to view your scores.
-If you wish to have a paper copy of your official Test-taker Score Report, you may use the online functionality in your ETS Account to print a copy of your official score report.
+You will receive an email notification from ETS that your official scores are available in your ETS account and that official score reports have been sent to your designated score recipients.
+Visit your ETS account to view your scores.
+If you wish to have a paper copy of your official Test-taker Score Report, you may use the online functionality in your ETS account to print a copy of your official score report.
 For more information, see Getting Your Scores.

 - How does the GRE Program recommend that departments use my scores on the GRE Subject Tests?